ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 So on the good run the MView refresh was using a MERGE INTO then an INSERT and it took 01:54, and on the bad run it was only doing an INSERT taking 42:29.
 Quite a difference eh.

 <br/>
 Now, I'm no expert in MView refreshes, but what I do know that they can be refreshed completely (COMPLETE) or incrementally (FAST).
-So the initial theory here is that is what is happening - on the good runs Oracle is able to do a fast refresh whereas on the bad runs Oracle is doing a complete refresh.
+So the initial thinking here is that this is exactly what is happening: on the good runs Oracle is able to do a fast refresh whereas on the bad runs Oracle is doing a complete refresh.

 I need to: